How To - Build a High-Quality Full-Duplex AllStar Node for Under $150

 In some applications a small portable node such as a SHARI or HotSpotRadio node might work fine, if you already have a Raspberry Pi or can find one at a reasonable price.
 These are compact, portable, and can have good audio quality if properly designed, assembled and tested.
 For those who are new to AllStar this can be a good way to get familiar with AllStar and with the performance and limitations of a "starter" node.
 For mobile use portability is often the main priority, but even then there is no good reason to settle for limitations or any less than excellent performance.

-After months of research and testing starting in late 2022 I developed the ANF101 design which is the most cost-effective, highest-performance full-duplex radio-based node available, using readily available FCC-certified components, that can be built by anyone with basic electronics skills.
+After months of research and testing in late 2022 I developed the ANF101 design which is the most cost-effective, highest-performance full-duplex radio-based node available, using readily available FCC-certified components, that can be built by anyone with basic electronics skills.
 I have seen no previous mentions online of this having been done with excellent audio quality and RF performance, full-featured MiniPC, radio interface, node radios, power supplies and integrated enclosure for under $150 in materials costs.

 AllScan ANF101 (w/Dell Wyse 3040, AllScan URI100 and 2 Retevis RT85 HTs)